eloylp/goomerang/README.md

 ```

 This is just a high level request/response pattern built on the top of the "fire and forget"
 previously commented send system.
-It probably can help some clients, when the reply is
+It probably can be useful some users, when the reply is
 crucial for completing the operation.
+Remember we are sharing the same pipe here, for all the messages.

+### Some extra notes

 Asynchronous methods just write to the TCP socket send buffer.
 They are only going to block the call if the other peer stops ACKing
 TCP packets, so the pre-negotiated TCP window size is exceeded.
 That way the sender knows when to stop sending messages to the other peer,